MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/training_protocol.md

 **Steps:**

+- Put gloved hand in mouse home cage so that they can get used to your scent.
+Initially, they can be skittish but after a while they will get more confident.
+They may also bite/nibble on your finger, if they do, try not to make sudden movements because this will scare them, instead just lightly move them away with your finger.
-- Put gloved hand in mouse home cage.
-To encourage animals to explore your hand, may add a treat between fingers.
+- To encourage animals to explore your hand, may add a treat between fingers.
 - Don’t move your hand, try to keep it still so you won’t scare the mice.
 - When the session is done, remove the hand slowly and calmly.